barjin/plane-ticket-scraper/README.md

 - **transfers** - set how many transfers you want to have on your flight.
     - **Watch out!** This one is slightly unintuitive. `0` means **no constraints** on the number of transfers, `1` means flights without transfers, `2` means flights with 1 transfer and `3` means flights with 2 transfers.

+## Search for mistake fares
+Sometimes, airlines make mistakes and sell tickets for a fraction of their usual price.
+These are called mistake fares (or error fares) and using this Actor, you can search for them.

+To do so, set the `transfers` input to `0` (Any number of transfers) and set the `dateFrom` and `dateUntil` inputs to a date range in the future.
+The further in the future you go, the more likely you are to find a mistake fare - or a good deal in general.

 ## Finding the actual tickets
 While this Actor returns a lot of data, it doesn't retrieve the actual links to the airline tickets.
 Since the ticket prices are aggregated from multiple sources, we cannot guarantee you will find a ticket for the exact same price this actor returns.

 However, searching for the tickets on [Google Flights](https://flights.google.com) usually yields very similar results - at least at the time of scraping the data.